-Disease Recommended Vaccine or Test Measles, Mumps, Rubella At least one dose given after 1 st birthday.
+Disease Recommended Vaccine or Test Measles, Mumps, Rubella At least one dose given after first birthday.
 Not required if born prior to 1970 or if there is lab documented immunity to all three infections.
-Staff may want to consider a 2 nd dose of MMR if they are born between 1970 - 1992, as evidence shows that people born in this cohort may not have adequate protection.
-Tetanus, Diphtheria, A basic series in childhood with at least one Pertussis adolescent/adult booster of pertussis containing vaccine (Tdap).
-Tetanus, Diphtheria A booster given every 10 years.
-One of these 10 year Td boosters should be replaced with a Tdap booster to provide protection against pertussis.
+Staff may want to consider a second dose of MMR if they are born between 1970 and 1992, as evidence shows that people born in this cohort may not have adequate protection.
+Tetanus, Diphtheria A basic series in childhood and adolescence, and a booster every ten years.
+Pertussis A basic series in childhood and adolescence (given in a combination vaccine with Tetanus and Diphtheria).
+For adults, a one-time booster of pertussis-containing vaccine (Tdap) is recommended.
+It can be given when the next Tetanus and Diphtheria booster is due.
 Polio A basic series in childhood - adult boosters not routinely recommended.
-Influenza Everyone should receive a dose every fall

-Tuberculosis In general, employees/volunteers/child attendees in Simcoe Muskoka day nurseries are not at increased risk of contracting and developing tuberculosis.
-Based on the local epidemiology, tuberculin skin testing of all employees/volunteers is not currently recommended.
+Disease Recommended Vaccine or Test Influenza All staff should receive a dose every fall.
+Only the current year's dose is protective and needs to remain on file.
+Tuberculosis In general, employees/volunteers/child attendees in Simcoe Muskoka child care centres are not at increased risk of contracting and developing tuberculosis.
+Based on the local epidemiology, tuberculin skin testing of all employees/volunteers is not currently routinely recommended.